debater-coder/timetabl-app/README.md

 ## Contact

-If you wish to report a bug or have a feature request, or something else to say, please either post a GitHub issue, or join the [Timetabl Slack](https://join.slack.com/t/timetabl/shared_invite/zt-1dhr2v791-G0IDTb~kLRXT~0vjmyEtmw).
+If you wish to report a bug or have a feature request, or something else to say, please either post a GitHub issue, or join the [Timetabl Discord Server](https://discord.gg/Az3crshSZd).

 ## License